Do you have an explanation page about the Readathon?

-What if I want to fill out a real non-online form?
+What if I want to fill out an actual non-online form?

 No problem!
 You can download this form and if you want to have sponsors see sample letter for donors here.
-Just make sure to update the online form on the site by Feb.
-6th so we will know how many pages and books have been read.
+Just update the online form on the site by Feb.
+11th so we will know how many pages and books have been read.

 What books should my child read?
 Books on his or her level.
 Your child should understand about 90% of the words in order for it to be read independently.
 If you are not sure of the level ask the English teacher or email us.